SSWConsulting/SSW.Rules.Content/rules/consistent-sharepoint-sites/rule.md

 Following some simple rules makes this really easy.

-1. Always put any navigation in the same place
+1. Always put your preferred navigation in the same place (usually on the left-hand side)
 2. Use the same icons for the same types of items, so that a link to "Home" looks the same on each page.
 Or a user knows when they click on a link with a Word icon, a Microsoft Word document is going to open.

 ::: bad